pavuzu/technical-interview-questions/docs/dotNet.md

 - **Interoperability**: XSD is a W3C standard, widely supported by various programming languages, tools, and platforms.
 It promotes interoperability by providing a common schema language for validating XML data.

 XSD is commonly used in various scenarios, such as XML data validation, data exchange between systems, defining web service interfaces (WSDL), and configuration files.
 It plays a crucial role in ensuring the structure, consistency, and validity of XML data.

+### What is In-Memory caching and Distributed Caching?

+In-Memory Caching and Distributed Caching are two caching mechanisms used in web applications to improve performance and reduce the load on backend systems.
+Here's an explanation of each:

+- **In-Memory Caching**:
+  - In-Memory Caching involves storing frequently accessed data in memory, closer to the application, for faster retrieval.
+  - The cache resides within the application's memory space and is typically implemented using data structures like dictionaries or key-value stores.
+  - When data is requested, the application checks the cache first.
+If the data is found, it is returned directly from the cache, eliminating the need to retrieve it from the underlying data source.
+  - In-Memory Caching is suitable for scenarios where the cached data is specific to an instance of the application and does not need to be shared across multiple instances or servers.
+- **Distributed Caching**:
+  - Distributed Caching involves caching data in a shared cache that can be accessed by multiple instances or servers in a distributed system.
+  - The cache is usually implemented as a separate service or server, allowing multiple application instances to access and share the cached data.
+  - Distributed Caching provides a scalable and high-performance caching solution that can handle heavy loads and improve application responsiveness.
+  - It allows multiple instances of the application to share cached data, ensuring consistency and reducing the load on the backend data sources.
+  - Distributed Caching is commonly used in web farms, cloud environments, or applications with high traffic volumes.

+Both In-Memory Caching and Distributed Caching have their benefits and use cases.
+In-Memory Caching is suitable for small-scale applications where data is specific to each instance, while Distributed Caching is more appropriate for larger-scale applications with multiple instances or servers that need to share cached data.
+The choice between the two depends on factors such as the application architecture, scalability requirements, and data sharing needs.

+### What is in-memory cache?

+In-memory caching is a technique used in software applications to store frequently accessed data in memory for faster retrieval.
+It involves storing data in memory, typically in a cache, to reduce the need for repeated expensive operations such as accessing a database or computing a complex calculation.

+In the context of ASP.NET Core, the in-memory cache is a built-in caching mechanism provided by the framework.
+It allows you to store and retrieve data within the application's memory, providing fast access to frequently used data without the need for external storage or computation.

+The in-memory cache in ASP.NET Core can be used to store a wide range of data, such as the results of database queries, computed values, or any other data that needs to be accessed frequently.
+It is a key-value store where data is associated with a unique key, and you can use this key to retrieve the corresponding value from the cache.

+Using in-memory caching can significantly improve the performance and responsiveness of your application by reducing the time spent on expensive operations.
+However, it's important to note that the in-memory cache is limited to the lifetime of the application.
+Once the application is restarted or recycled, the cached data is lost.

+To use the in-memory cache in an ASP.NET Core application, you need to register it as a service in the dependency injection container and then inject it into the desired components or controllers.
+Once injected, you can use the cache methods, such as `Set`, `Get`, and `Remove`, to store and retrieve data.

+It's worth mentioning that in-memory caching is suitable for scenarios where the cached data does not need to be shared across multiple instances of the application or scaled-out environments.
+If you require a distributed cache that can be shared across multiple instances, you might consider using a distributed caching solution like Redis.

+### What is distributed caching?

+Distributed caching is a technique used in software applications to store and retrieve data across multiple servers or nodes in a distributed environment.
+It involves using a caching system that is accessible to multiple instances of an application, allowing them to share and synchronize cached data.

+In a distributed caching scenario, the cache is typically hosted on a separate server or a dedicated caching service that is shared among multiple application instances.
+This allows the cached data to be accessed and updated by different instances of the application, providing a centralized and shared storage for frequently accessed data.

+The primary goal of distributed caching is to improve the performance and scalability of an application by reducing the load on backend systems, such as databases or external services.
+By caching frequently accessed data in a distributed cache, subsequent requests can be served faster, as the data can be retrieved from the cache rather than going through the expensive operations of fetching the data from the original source.

+Distributed caching also helps to reduce the network traffic and latency associated with retrieving data from remote sources.
+Instead of making repeated requests to the backend systems, the data can be retrieved from the cache, which is typically located closer to the application instances.

+Some popular distributed caching solutions include Redis, Memcached, and Microsoft's Azure Cache for Redis.
+These solutions provide features such as data replication, distributed cache management, and support for high availability and fault tolerance.

+When using distributed caching, it's important to consider factors such as cache invalidation, cache consistency, and synchronization of data across multiple cache instances.
+These aspects ensure that the cached data remains accurate and up-to-date across all instances of the application.

+Overall, distributed caching is an effective approach for improving the performance, scalability, and responsiveness of applications in distributed and scalable environments.
+It allows multiple instances of an application to share and access cached data, reducing the reliance on backend systems and improving overall system efficiency.

 ## .NET - Garbage Collection (GC)